Image of a young woman inspired to follow her professional dreams

 More ›

 Literacy Coaches/Reading Specialists/Interventionists/Literacy Lead Teachers will collaborate across four sessions a year facilitated by LCRSET Hub Leads to hone their literacy content knowledge and coaching skills.
-Using a student-focused coaching model, these sessions will provide opportunities for participants to support their sites with the implementation and monitoring of their Literacy Plan goals and actions.
+These sessions will provide opportunities for participants to support their sites with the implementation and monitoring of their Literacy Plan goals and actions.

 Coaches/Reading Specialists/Interventionists/Literacy Lead Teachers will explore practices tailored to address the unique needs of different contexts.
 There will be ample time for sharing successes, collectively solving problems of practice, and networking with peers.
 Through this dynamic and enriching professional development experience, Coaches/Reading Specialists/Interventionists/Literacy Lead Teachers will deepen their expertise, develop strategies, and acquire specific tools to effectively guide their school sites in achieving their literacy objectives.
 The collaborative nature of the sessions, including opportunities for networking, will foster the exchange of ideas and collective problem-solving to drive continuous improvement in support of student literacy growth.

-Target Audience: Literacy Coaches/Reading Specialists/Interventionists/Literacy Lead Teachers, and/or Designee.
+Who: Literacy & Dual Language Coaches/Reading Specialists/Interventionists/Literacy Lead Teachers, and/or Designee.
 Administrators are also welcome to attend.

 Dates: